davepinch/pinchy.cc/content/topics/geology/geology-of-washington/fossilspot.com.md

         <td>-</td>
         <td><a href="/clallam-county/" title="Clallam County">Clallam</a></td>
         <td><a href="/washington/" title="Washington State">WA</a></td>
-        <td>55 km W of Port Angeles on N side of Olympic Peninsula in exposures from Twin Rivers to Neah Bay in Concretions in clay</td>
+        <td>55 km W of <a href="/port-angeles/" title="Port Angeles, Washington">Port Angeles</a> on N side of Olympic Peninsula in exposures from Twin Rivers to Neah Bay in Concretions in clay</td>
         <td><a href="/oligocene/" title="Oligocene Epoch">Oligocene</a></td>
         <td></td>
         <td>Turricula, Aforia, Galodea, Nautiloidea, Acmaea, pelecypods, Pecten, Miopleiona</td>